Stocks have taken a big hit over the past month, and many investors are panicked. They’ve stopped buying and started unloading everything.

 Bitcoin isn’t going anywhere because it’s become an unstoppable trend that I believe will disrupt the global payments system.
 When you add in the value of credit cards, electronic payments and remittances, that’s a $500 billion sector.

-And that leaves Bitcoin – and its underlying blockchain technology – plenty of room to cause some convulsions that would greatly benefit those who are invested in it.
+And that leaves Bitcoin – and its underlying technology – plenty of room for some to cause some convulsions that would be beneficial to those invested in it.

 The blockchain is like the “grids” that allow you to make credit card purchases, transfer money between banks or buy stocks through online brokerages.
 Except its main purpose right now is for folks to buy and sell Bitcoins.